Putting Together Your Down Payment

-Ask for assistance from generous family members.
-First-time buyers are often lucky enough to receive help with their down payment help from thoughtful parents and other family members who may be prepared to help get them in their first home.
-Your family members may be inclined to help you reach the goal of buying your own home.
+Ask for help from generous family members.
+Many buyers are often fortunate enough to receive help with their down payment assistance from gracious family members who may be anxious to help them get into their own home.
+Your family members may be willing to help you reach the goal of owning your own home.

-The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a critical role in aiding low to moderate-income Americans get mortgage loans.
-An office of the U.S. Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) assists individuals who wish to get home financing.
+The Federal Housing Administration (FHA), a part of the U.S. Department of Housing and Urban Development (HUD), plays a critical part in assisting low to moderate-income buyers qualify for mortgage loans.
+An office of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) aids homebuyers who need to get mortgages.

-FHA assists first-time buyers and others who might not be eligible for a traditional mortgage loan on their own, by providing mortgage insurance to the lenders.
+FHA helps first-time buyers and others who might not be eligible for a traditional mortgage on their own, by providing mortgage insurance to private lenders.

-VA loans are backed by the Department of Veterans Affairs.
-Veterens and service people can qualify for a VA loan, which typically offers a competitive interest rate, no down payment, and minimal closing costs.
-While the mortgage loans aren't actually issued by the VA, the department certifies borrowers by issuing eligibility certificates.
+VA loans are backed by the U.S. Department of Veterans Affairs.
+Service persons and veterans can get a VA loan, which typically offers a competitive interest rate, no down payment, and reduced closing costs.
+While the mortgages don't originate from the VA, the office certifies applicants by issuing eligibility certificates.

 - Piggy-back loans